DjordjeVuckovic/memedime/docs/REQUREMENTS.md

     "charity": "2%",
     "community": "15%"
   },
-  "marketing": "Family-friendly meme coin with a mission.
+  "marketing": "Family-friendly memecoins coin with a mission.
 We're organizing community pizza parties in every major city.
 Bring your kids!
 Bring your grandma!
 Everyone gets a slice and learns about crypto.
 No toxic vibes allowed."
 }
 ```